Gruncan/spotify4Java/src/main/HowRequestsWork.md

 ```

 the url will be evaluated as `https://api.spotify.com/v1/albums/382ObEPsp2rxGrnsizN5TX?market=ES`

+Fields with types other than String will call `toString`

+Fields with the type of array, the array contents will be put into a comma seperated list of their respected string
+contents.

 (RequestField will again be evaluated in order of declaration within the class however order doesn't matter with url
 parameters)